I have sprained my ankle, so why do I need Physiotherapy?

 Reconsider icing after an ankle sprain

-Secondly, it may be almost instinctive to grab an ice pack when you’ve suffered an injury, but does it even help?
+Should you ice after ankle sprain?
+It may be almost instinctive to grab an ice pack when you’ve suffered an injury, but does it even help?
 Recent literature has pointed out that there is no actual effect of icing on functional outcomes.
 Additionally, ice slows down the healing process as it limits your body’s natural inflammation process.
 In short, while ice could offer some pain relief, it could also be counterproductive in less severe injuries!

 Last quick tip!